eliranwong/ChromeOSLinux/README.md

 > free -ht

+Can use "swap" command to allocate the size of virtual memory instead of the default one, but it is unnecessary in common cases.

 # Turn ON Linux

 Make sure you have the latest version of Chrome OS first, because "sudo apt update" does not work in some old Chrome OS versions.